What to do after storm damage

-Whether it is a Gulf hurricane and surge in Tampa Bay or hail, straight-line wind, and basement flooding in Chicagoland, the first hours after a storm matter most.
+Whether it is a Gulf hurricane and surge in Tampa Bay or hail, straight-line wind, and basement flooding in Illinois, the first hours after a storm matter most.
 Here is what to do, plus a live look at active alerts across our regions.

 After storm damage: a calm checklist